 What are Herbal Extracts?

 Herbal extracts can come in many different forms.
 However, they do have one thing in common.
 They all contain phytochemicals (plant produced compounds) that have been extracted from the structural material of the plant that produced them.
+They generally come in liquid or powder form.

 Benefits of Using Herbal Extracts: